-Before you even start searching for available homes, you need to make sure you're ready to make such a long-term financial commitment.
-This includes more than simply your annual income, since creditors will want proof of financial stability.
-Some of the financial considerations you should make before buying a home include:
+Before you even start searching for available homes, you need to make sure you're ready to make a long-term financial commitment.
+This includes more than simply your annual income.
+Creditors will want proof of financial stability.
+Financial considerations include:

-- Credit History - Your credit-worthiness will be reflected in your credit score (based on credit card balances, timeliness of payments, involvement in collections, etc.).
+- Credit History: Your creditworthiness will be reflected in your credit score (based on credit card balances, timeliness of payments, collections history, etc.).

-- Available Cash for Downpayment - Most loans require a downpayment; and the more you pay upfront, the better your loan terms will be (lower monthly payments, lower rate)
+- Available Cash for Down Payment: Most loans require a down payment.
+The more you pay upfront, the better your loan terms will be (lower monthly payments, lower rate).

-- Cashflow - Generally, you don't want your mortgage payments to exceed 28 percent of your monthly income; but you also need to consider the cost of ownership (upkeep, improvements, maintenance emergencies, etc.)
+- Cashflow: Generally, you don't want your mortgage payments to exceed 28 percent of your monthly income, but you also need to consider the cost of ownership (maintenance, emergencies, improvements, etc.).

 The Home-Buying Process at a Glance

-Anyone who has bought a home will tell you that is a complicated, tedious, and often frustrating experience.
-But the many rewards of home ownership are difficult to quantify.
-After determining whether you can afford to buy a home, you should make sure you understand the various procedures involved to help you better know what to expect.
-Working with a real estate agent typically makes this process a lot easier.
+Anyone who has bought a home will tell you that it is a complicated, tedious, and often frustrating experience.
+But there are also many rewards of homeownership.
+After determining whether you can afford to buy a home, read up on the home-buying process to help you understand what to expect.
+Working with a real estate agent typically makes the process a lot easier.

-The first step is to determine what you're looking for in a home, including the size and location; proximity to employment; and quality of schools (to name a few).
-You'll want to check and see what is available based on those criteria, and then narrow this list down to only those homes you can afford.
+The first step in the home-buying process is to create a checklist of things you are looking for in a home in terms of size, location, proximity to work and shopping, and quality of the local schools (to name a few).
+Go to a few open houses, check real estate listings, visit homes that fit your criteria, and then narrow your list down to homes you can afford.

-If you need legal assistance with a home purchasing decision, speak with a real estate attorney.
-Click on a link below to learn more.
+If you need legal assistance with a home purchase, speak with a local real estate attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help